csyork19/Postgame-Stats-Api/README.md

 # PostGame Stats API

-PostGame Stats is a **Flask-based REST API** that provides free access to comprehensive **NBA statistics**.
-The API offers detailed player and team data, as well as visualized shot charts, making it an ideal resource for analysts, developers, and basketball enthusiasts looking to integrate NBA stats into their projects.
+PostGame Stats is a **Flask-based REST API** that provides free access to comprehensive **NBA statistics, NFL Statstics, NCAAM Statistics**.
+The API offers detailed player and team data, as well as visualized shot charts, making it an ideal resource for analysts, developers, and sports enthusiasts looking to integrate stats into their projects.

 Follow the project on X - https://x.com/postgamestats